Skip to main content

 To enter an employment start date, navigate to Personal > Personal Details on an employee’s profile, then scroll down to ‘Employment start date,’ enter the appropriate date, and click ‘Update Employee Details.’

 Once you have set an employment start date, return to the Long Service Leave tab to configure the feature.
-You will first be prompted to enter a state.
-Please note that this service is currently only available in QLD.
+Start by entering your state.

 What Happens Before a Long Service Leave Payment?